-Intake recommendations for iodine and other nutrients are provided by British Nutrition Foundation.
+Intake recommendations for iodine and other nutrients are provided by British Nutrition Foundation www.nutrition.org.uk.
 Reference Nutrient Intakes (RNI*).
-These values, which vary by age and gender, is the amount of a nutrient that is enough to ensure that the needs of nearly all a group (97.5%) are being met - www.nutrition.org.uk
+Intake levels vary by age and gender, is the amount of a nutrient that is enough to ensure that the needs of nearly all a group (97.5%) are being met - for average females aged between 19-50 RNI for iodine 140 mcg per day.

 What estimates are there for vitamin and mineral content per 2gm serving?